IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 ### Usage
-Now that we have all dependencies imported, let’s get started with a basic configuration of the IgxGrid that binds to local data:
+Now that we have all dependencies imported, let’s get started with a basic configuration of the **igx-grid** that binds to local data:

 ```html
 <igx-grid #grid1 id="grid1" [data]="localData" [autoGenerate]="true">